Pinjontall94/asd-q2/README.md

 and place them in a "data" folder

 2. Generate a Qiime2-compatible manifest file for the resulting fastqs
-Note: Only tested on PHRED33 fastqs
+<i>Note: Only tested on PHRED33 fastqs</i>

-3.
+3. Dereplicate the SampleData[Sequences] artifact

+4. <i>De novo </i> cluster FeatureTable[Frequency] and FeatureData[Sequence]
+artifacts

+5. Generate FeatureTable and FeatureData summaries

+6. Create a tree for phylogenetic diversity analyses

+7. Determine alpha and beta diversity

+8. Perform taxonomic analysis (Greengenes, though?
+Maybe don't include this step)

 ## TODO